 What are the conditions under which moss grows?

 Moss grows in conditions of low light and plenty of moisture.
 The damp and darkness that encourages moss growth can also lead to disease in trees that aren’t native to cool, moist habitats.
 This includes trees such as birch, oak and maple.
-This could be a warning that your tree is not receiving adequate ventilation and sunlight.
+This could be a tree care warning that your tree is not receiving adequate ventilation and sunlight.

 What should I do if I have moss growing on my trees and shrubs?

 If you love the appearance of moss, you may choose to leave it.
 Yet, it is a good idea to speak with a certified arborist to ensure that moss overgrowth isn’t putting your trees and shrubs at risk.
-A tree preservation expert will help you determine whether you need to remove some of the conditions that are favorable to moss growth.
+A tree care expert will help you determine whether you need to remove some of the conditions that are favorable to moss growth.

 Should I remove moss myself?

 While this is a job which may be done by the homeowner, great care is needed to ensure that you don’t harm your trees and shrubs.
-It’s also important to remember that even when you choose to remove the moss, this won’t change the conditions that encourage the moss to grow back.
+It’s also important to remember that even when you choose to remove the moss, this won’t change the tree care conditions that encourage the moss to grow back.

 Often the most critical need of your trees and shrubs is appropriate pruning, a job few homeowners truly understand.
 A tree care specialist knows how to prune so the health of your trees and shrubs is enhanced.